Linda di Chamounix

-Linda di Chamounix is an operatic melodramma semiserio in three acts by Gaetano Donizetti.
+Linda di Chamounix is melodramma semiserio in three acts by Gaetano Donizetti.
 The Italian libretto was written by Gaetano Rossi.
 It premiered in Vienna, at the Kärntnertortheater, on 19 May 1842.

 Performance history

 Linda di Chamounix was first presented in the UK on 1 June 1843, with its New York premiere following on 4 January 1847 at Palmo's Opera House.
+The opera was first performed in Buenos Aires on 4 October 1849.

 On 1 March 1934, the opera received its Metropolitan Opera premiere with Lily Pons in the title role.
 Through 25 March 1935, the Met presented the opera in seven more performances, all starring Pons.
 It has not been performed there since.

 The Teatro alla Scala produced the opera in March 1972 conducted by Gianandrea Gavazzeni with Margherita Rinaldi as Linda, Alfredo Kraus as Carlo and Renato Bruson as Antonio.
 The production was recorded on 17 March.
 It was given in Geneva in 1975 with the same three cast members and also recorded, as was the performance at the 1983 Wexford Opera Festival.

 The 1990s began to see a variety of performances given in several countries, most of which were in concert form.
 These included two, which were both recorded, which appeared in Stockholm (in September) and in New York (in December) in 1993, the latter presented by the Opera Orchestra of New York with Paul Plishka as Il Prefetto.
 Another was given on 3 November 1997 at London's Royal Festival Hall under Mark Elder.

 In addition, recordings of live stage performances have begun to appear.
 A DVD was made of a performance in 1996 given by the Zurich Opera with Edita Gruberova as Linda, while Gruberova reprised the role in a La Scala production in April 1998, with Antonio sung by Anthony Michaels-Moore.

 Among other performances, the opera was staged by Gran Teatre del Liceu, Barcelona, in 2011 with Diana Damrau and Juan Diego Flórez.